SciCrunch/Antibody-Watch/README.md

 feasibility of automatically generate a report to alert scientist users of problematic antibodies by extracting statements about antibody specificity reported in the literature.

-Results: Our goal is to construct an “Antibody Watch” knowledge base containing supporting statements of problematic antibodies.
+**Results**: Our goal is to construct an “Antibody Watch” knowledge base containing supporting statements of problematic antibodies.
 We developed a deep neural network system called (ABSA)2 and tested its performance with a corpus of more than two thousand articles that reported uses of antibodies.
 We divided the problem into two tasks.
 Given an input article, the first task is to identify snippets about antibody